Packet switching: Invention and development

 The "message block", designed by Paul Baran in 1962 and refined in 1964, is the first proposal of a data packet.

 Packet-switching cost performance trends, 1960-1980.

-The concept of switching small blocks of data was first invented independently by Paul Baran at the RAND Corporation during the early 1960s in the US and Donald Davies at the National Physical Laboratory (NPL) in the UK in 1965.
+The concept of switching small blocks of data was invented independently by Paul Baran at the RAND Corporation during the early 1960s in the US and Donald Davies at the National Physical Laboratory (NPL) in the UK in 1965.

 In the late 1950s, the US Air Force established a wide area network for the Semi-Automatic Ground Environment (SAGE) radar defense system.
 Recognizing vulnerabilities in this network, the Air Force sought a system that might survive a nuclear attack to enable a response, thus diminishing the attractiveness of the first strike advantage by enemies (see Mutual assured destruction).
 In the early 1960s, Baran invented the concept of distributed adaptive message block switching in support of the Air Force initiative.
 The concept was first presented to the Air Force in the summer of 1961 as briefing B-265, later published as RAND report P-2626 in 1962, and finally in report RM 3420 in 1964.
 The reports describe a general architecture for a large-scale, distributed, survivable communications network.
 The proposal was composed of three key ideas: use of a decentralized network with multiple paths between any two points; dividing user messages into message blocks; and delivery of these messages by store and forward switching.
-Baran's network design was focused on digital communication of voice messages using hardware switches that were low-cost electronics.
-The ideas were not entirely original to Baran and the task to design a store and forward type of network was formulated by Baran's boss at RAND.
+Baran's network design was focused on high-speed digital communication of voice messages using hardware switches that were low-cost electronics.

 Christopher Strachey, who became Oxford University's first Professor of Computation, filed a patent application in the United Kingdom for time-sharing in February 1959.
 In June that year, he gave a paper "Time Sharing in Large Fast Computers" at the UNESCO Information Processing Conference in Paris where he passed the concept on to J. C. R. Licklider.
 Licklider (along with John McCarthy) was instrumental in the development of time-sharing.
 After conversations with Licklider about time-sharing with remote computers in 1965, Davies independently invented a similar data communication concept.
 His insight was to use short messages in fixed format with high data transmission rates to achieve rapid communications.
-He went on to develop a more advanced design for a hierarchical, high-speed computer network including interface computers and communication protocols.
+He went on to develop a design for a hierarchical, high-speed computer network including interface computers and communication protocols.
 He coined the term packet switching, and proposed building a commercial nationwide data network in the UK.
 He gave a talk on the proposal in 1966, after which a person from the Ministry of Defence (MoD) told him about Baran's work.